Aboitiz boosts Samal power with submarine link

-Aboitiz Power Corporation has strengthened electricity supply in Samal Island with the completion of a submarine cable project designed to support long-term growth and improve reliability.
+Aboitiz Power Corporation has strengthened the supply of electricity in Samal Island with the completion of a submarine cable project designed to support long-term growth and improve reliability.

 The company, together with Davao Light and Power Company, inaugurated the Davao–Samal Submarine Interconnection on 17 April in Samal, marking a key infrastructure upgrade for the island’s power system.